ChristianLG2/Applied_Programming/C#/HelloWorld/README.md

 Overview
-As a software engineer, my goal is to refine and develop my skills continuously.
 The "Hello World" project is a classic exercise that demonstrates the fundamentals of programming and system interaction in C#.
 It serves as a foundation for more complex projects, allowing me to explore the nuances of the C# language and .NET framework.

 This simple console application outputs the phrase "Hello World" to the console.
 Creating this software served as an exercise to practice basic C# syntax and understand the workflow of a C# application, including compiling and executing the code.